Lake Street (Minneapolis): Transportation

 Streetcars began running on Lake Street in 1905.
 With the construction of the original Lake Street/Marshall Avenue bridge in 1906, streetcars extended from downtown Saint Paul to almost Hennepin Avenue in Minneapolis primarily along Selby Avenue and Lake Street.
 Streetcar service ended in 1953 when the line was replaced by buses.
 Lake Street developed into a busy commercial corridor because of the Selby-Lake streetcar line.
 At the peak, streetcars came every 3 minutes and ridership per mile along Lake Street was the highest in the Twin Cities.

 The Metro Blue Line light-rail, (formerly known as the Hiawatha Light Rail line), serves Lake Street at Hiawatha Avenue with the Lake Street/Midtown station.
 The station itself is one of the most expensive along the line because it had to be elevated above a busy intersection.
 Furthermore, the Lake Street station has become one of the most crime-ridden stops along the Blue Line.
 Beginning in August 2012, police have increased patrols, added 24 new high definition cameras, and even added classical music in an effort to deter troublemakers.

 Midtown Greenway looking west with the Midtown Exchange building in the background.

 Metro Transit conducted a study to determine the potential for a future transitway along Lake Street and the Midtown Greenway corridor.
 The Midtown Greenway is about a block to the north of Lake Street and is a former freight rail bed that has been converted into a pedestrian and bicycle path.Alternatives looked at enhanced bus service on Lake Street, a rail transitway within the Midtown Greenway, and a dual alternative that features both enhanced bus service and a rail alternative.
 The dual option of both improved bus service and a rail alternative was selected in 2014.

 The $20 million I-35W & Lake Street station was constructed on Lake Street at Interstate 35W to serve the Metro Orange Line, a bus rapid transit line that connects downtown Minneapolis south along I-35W to Burnsville.
-In the future, the Metro B Line will travel on Lake Street between West Lake Station connecting with Southwest LRT to downtown Saint Paul at Saint Paul Union Depot.
+In the future, the Metro B Line will travel on Lake Street between West Lake Station connecting with the Metro Green Line Extension to downtown Saint Paul at Saint Paul Union Depot.
 The B Line will largely replace Metro Transit's Route 21 which travels along Lake Street.
 Route 21 has the second highest ridership for bus routes in the Twin Cities.

 Bus only lane on westbound East Lake Street installed in 2023.

 Lake Street is a Hennepin County Road.
 This road is currently 4 lanes wide but Hennepin County has plans to make changes to the road to improve safety of the corridor.
 Hennepin County received a RAISE grant to reduce the road to 3 lanes, add a bus only lane, and improve pedestrian accessibility and safety.